ambiguousphoton/majic-field/README.md

 3. **Open the Project**: Launch Godot Engine and open the Majic Field project by selecting the project folder you cloned in step 1.

 4. **Run the Game**: Click the "Play" button in Godot to start the game and embark on your magical journey!

+🔗 **Try the game now**: You can also play Majic Field through this link: [Majic Field on itch.io](https://astrixgame.itch.io/magic-field).

 ## Contributing